Catalent, Inc. (CTLT) Sharehol - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Catalent, Inc. (CTLT, Financial) Artificially Inflated Revenues Through Fraudulent Accounting
+What is this Case About: Catalent, Inc. (CTLT) Artificially Inflated Revenues Through Fraudulent Accounting

 According to the complaint, during the class period, defendants reported growing revenues and assured investors that customer demand remained strong.
 Unbeknownst to investors, defendants artificially inflated Catalent's revenues through fraudulent accounting and channel stuffing schemes to mislead investors into believing that Catalent was generating sustainable revenue growth.
 Defendants’ fraud caused Catalent stock to trade at a record high of $142.64 per share on September 9, 2021, and an average closing price of approximately $108.00 per share during the class period.
 However, as the truth of Catalent's wrongdoing was revealed, the stock price fell to $44.90 on November 2, 2022, a more than 68 percent decline.